edubart/webcm/README.md

 ## Customizing

 To add new packages in the system you can edit what is installed in [rootfs.Dockerfile](rootfs.Dockerfile) and rebuild.
 You can also add new files and scripts to the system by placing them in the [skel](skel) subdirectory.

+## Networking

+The virtual machine has internet access via HTTP/HTTPS through a proxy architecture.
+All DNS queries inside the VM resolve to localhost (127.0.0.1), redirecting network traffic to an internal proxy service.

+When the VM makes HTTP/HTTPS requests, the internal proxy intercepts them and forwards them to the host browser.
+The browser then executes these requests using the Fetch API and tunnels the responses back to the VM through the proxy.

+This architecture enables installing Alpine packages from permissive mirrors and querying public APIs.
+However, since requests are executed in the browser context, only endpoints that permit cross-origin requests (CORS) will be accessible.

 ## How it works?